 This step is the combination of the input splits step and the Map step.
 In the Map step, the source file is passed as line by line.
 Before input pass to the Map function job, the input is divided into the small fixed-size called Input splits.
-The Input split is a chunk of the input which could be consumed by a single map.
-In the Map step, each split data is passed to the mapper function then the mapper function processes the data and then output values.
-Generally, the map or mapper’s job input data is in the form of a file or directory which is stored in the Hadoop file system (HDFS).
+The Input split is a chunk of the information which a single map could consume.
+In the Map step, each split data is passed to the mapper function, then the mapper function processes the data and then output values.
+Generally, the map or mapper’s job input data is in the form of a file or directory stored in the Hadoop file system (HDFS).

 2. Reduce step

 This step is the combination of the Shuffle step and the Reduce.
-The reduce function or Reducer’s job takes the data which is the result of map function.
-After processing by reducing function new set of result produces which again store back into the HDFS.
+The reduce function or Reducer’s job takes the data, which results from the map function, after processing by reducing the role new set of effect produces, which again store back into the HDFS.

-In a Hadoop framework, it is not sure that each cluster performs which job either Map or Reduce or both Map and Reduce.
-So the request of the Map and Reduce tasks should be sent to the appropriate servers in the cluster.
-The Hadoop framework itself manages all the tasks of issuing, verifying completion of work, fetching data from HDFS, copying data to the cluster of the nodes and so all.
-In Hadoop mostly the computing takes place on nodes along with data in nodes itself which reduces the network traffic.
+A Hadoop framework is not sure that each cluster performs which job, either Map or Reduce or both Map and Reduce.
+So, the Map and Reduce tasks’ request should be sent to the appropriate servers in the cluster.
+The Hadoop framework itself manages all the tasks of issuing, verifying completion of work, fetching data from HDFS, copying data to the nodes’ group, and so all.
+In Hadoop, mostly the computing takes place on nodes and data in nodes itself which reduces the network traffic.

-So the MapReduce framework is very helpful in the Hadoop framework.
+So the MapReduce framework is conducive to the Hadoop framework.

 Advantages of MapReduce

-- Scalability: The MapReduce making Hadoop be highly scalable because it makes it possible to store large data sets in distributed form across multiple servers.
-As it is distributed across multiple so can operate in parallel.
+- Scalability: The MapReduce making Hadoop highly scalable because it makes it possible to store large data sets in distributed form across multiple servers.
+As it is spread across multiple so can operate in parallel.

 - Cost-effective solution: MapReduce provides a very cost-effective solution for businesses that need to store the growing data and process the data in a very cost-effective manner, which is today’s business need.

-- Flexibility: The MapReduce makes Hadoop very flexible for different sources of data and even for different types of data such as structured or unstructured data.
+- Flexibility: The MapReduce makes Hadoop very flexible for different data sources and even for different types of data such as structured or unstructured data.
 So it makes it very flexible to access structured or unstructured data and process them.

 - Fast: As Hadoop storage data in the distributed file system, by which storing the data on the local disk of a cluster and the MapReduce programs are also generally located in the very same servers, which allows for faster processing of data as no need of accessing the data from other servers.

-- Parallel processing: As Hadoop storage data in the distributed file system and the working of the MapReduce program is such that it divides tasks task map and reduce and that could execute in parallel.
-And again because of the parallel execution, it reduces the entire run time.
+- Parallel processing: As Hadoop storage data in the distributed file system and the MapReduce program’s working, it divides tasks task map and reduce and that could execute in parallel.
+And again, because of the parallel execution, it reduces the entire run time.

 Required skills for MapReduce in Hadoop are having good programming knowledge of Java (mandatory), operating System Linux and knowledge of SQL Queries.

-It is a fast-growing field as the big data field is growing so the scope of MapReduce in Hadoop is very promising in the future as the amount of structured and unstructured data is increasing exponentially day by day.
-Social media platforms are generating a lot of unstructured data that can be mined to get real insights into different domains.
+It is a fast-growing field as the big data field is growing.
+Hence, the scope of MapReduce in Hadoop is very promising in the future as the amount of structured and unstructured data is increasing exponentially day by day.
+Social media platforms generate a lot of unstructured data that can be mined to get real insights into different domains.

-- It is a framework of Hadoop which is used to process parallel huge amounts of data on large clusters of commodity hardware in a reliable manner.
+- It is a Hadoop framework used to process parallel huge amounts of data on large clusters of commodity hardware reliably.

-- The Apache Hadoop project contains a number of subprojects as Hadoop Common, Hadoop Distributed File System (HDFS), Hadoop MapReduce, Hadoop YARN.
+- The Apache Hadoop project contains many subprojects as Hadoop Common, Hadoop Distributed File System (HDFS), Hadoop MapReduce, and Hadoop YARN.

-- The reduce function or Reducer’s job takes the data which is the result of map function.
+- The reduce function or Reducer’s job takes the data, which results from the map function.

 - The MapReduce advantages as listed as Scalability, Cost-effective solution, Flexibility, Fast, Parallel processing.

 This has been a guide to What is MapReduce in Hadoop?.
-Here we discussed the basic concept, working, skills, along with scope and advantages of MapReduce in Hadoop.
-You can also go through our other suggested articles to learn more
+Here we discussed the basic concept, working, skills, and scope and advantages of MapReduce in Hadoop.
+You can also go through our other suggested articles to learn more.